-So what do I think are the 7 key skills a event manager needs to succeed today?
+So what do I think are the 7 key event management skills an event manager needs to succeed today?

 1.The great communicator